DataCueCo/datacue-magento-2/README.md

 5. You might need to change file permissions or ownership of the generated files after the uninstallation.

 6. The module has been deleted now.
 You can run `bin/magento module:status DataCue_MagentoModule` to make sure the module is deleted.

+## How to add Banners and Products

+1. Access the admin panel.

+2. Click "CONTENT" in left side bar.

+3. Choose "Pages" or "Blocks", then we can access a list page.

+4. Select the page or block where you want to insert the banners or products, click on "Edit".

+5. In content editor, you can find an icon named "Insert Widget", then click the icon.

+6. In widget Type selector, choose "DataCue Banner" or "DataCue Product Carousel".
+If you choose "DataCue Banner", you should fill in "Banner Image" and "Banner Link" in addition.

+7. Click "Insert Widget" and then save the current page or block.

+8. Go to the relative page in frontend, you can see the widget you add.